-Completed evaluations, signed by two levels of supervision (immediate and secondary) and the employee, are to be submitted to Human Resources upon completion, and will become part of the employee's personnel record.
+Completed evaluations, electronically signed by two levels of supervision (immediate and secondary) and the employee, are to be submitted in the ePerformance module upon completion and will become part of the employee's personnel record.
 Employees have 30 days from the date of signature on the evaluation to include any comments with the evaluation.
 Performance evaluations are not subject to the employee grievance process.